wolfatthegate/HybridCloudSim-SC2025/README.md

-# QCloudSim – Hybrid Quantum–HPC Cloud Simulation Framework
+# HybridCloudSim – Hybrid Quantum–HPC Cloud Simulation Framework

 QCloudSim is a Python-based simulation framework for modeling, executing, and analyzing hybrid quantum–HPC workloads.
 It enables researchers to evaluate **scheduling strategies**, **resource allocation policies**, and **device utilization trends** in environments that combine noisy Quantum Processing Units (QPUs) with classical High-Performance Computing (HPC) resources such as CPUs and GPUs.